 Cabin Leaders provide supervised fun and activities for all campers.
 Parents can be assured of the care and attention their children will receive while they are at camp.
 Maximum Cabin Leader to Camper Ratio is (1:8).
 Additionally campers will be interacting with supporting staff members such as the Camp Director, Program Directors, Barn Manager and Discipleship members.

-The Day Camp Director and Day Camp Assistant provide supervised fun and activities for all campers.
+The Lil Buckaroos (ages 5-7) Day Camp and The Cowpokes (ages 8-10) will each have their own Day Camp Director and Day Camp Assistant to provide supervised fun and activities for all campers.
 Parents can be assured of the care and attention their children will receive while they are at camp.
 Additionally campers will be interacting with supporting staff members such as the Camp Director, Barn Manager and Discipleship members.

 The Discipleship Director will not only provide supervision of the Teen Discipleship members, but their entire program as well.
 This includes scheduling their daily areas of ministry, horse training time, and spirutual growth/ bible studies each week.
 Parents can be assured of the care and attention their children will receive while they are at camp.
 Additionally, Discipleship members will actively interact with supporting staff members such as the Camp Director, Barn Manager and Program Directors.

 Who do I call during camp if I have a question?

 Our office staff is available 9 a.m. - 6 p.m. to answer any questions, assist with registration, set up phone appointments/camp tours, or to take messages.